 |Licensed Trade Waste Contractors (Per kL)||$25.00 (no GST)|

 In order to become an approved Licensed Trade Waste Contractor please complete the Debtors Application Form (click here) and return to email@example.com along with your permit number from DERM.
 Once this information has been received by Council the contract is able to discharge Trade Waste to the Waste Water Treatment Plants.

 Should you have any further questions regarding the discharge of Trade Waste, please contact Councils Water Services Department on (07) 4970 0700.

-Application for building over or adjacent to sewer and/or water mains (Download)
+Application for building over or adjacent to Council Services (Download)